GSAS Writing Studio

 Peer Writing Groups

 Working on your MA thesis this semester?
 Develop a strong writing routine by joining an interdisciplinary group of fellow MA thesis writers for accountability, goal-setting, co-working, or draft feedback.
-Groups will begin meeting in January, and meet regularly throughout the spring semester.
+Groups will begin meeting in late September, and meet regularly throughout the fall semester.
 Remote and in-person options available.

 Workshops